 Wharton Student, Runner, Photographer, Game Theory Ninja

-While studying at the Wharton School, Donchak founded the first annual People Analytics Conference and created the Behavioral Analytics major, which focuses on the intersection of behavioral science and statistics.
-At the University of California, Santa Cruz, where Donchak graduated summa cum laude and Phi Beta Kappa in Economics, she helped spearhead the first undergraduate program in game theory.
+Lisa recently graduated with an MBA from the Wharton School, with an individual degree in Behavioral Analytics, which focuses on the intersection of behavioral science and statistics.
+While at Wharton, Lisa also founded the People Analytics Conference, an annual event exploring the application of data to people management.
+At the University of California, Santa Cruz, where Lisa graduated summa cum laude and Phi Beta Kappa in Economics, she helped spearhead the first undergraduate program in game theory.
 During that time, she also studied behavioral economics at Oxford University.

 In her spare time, Lisa runs absurdly long distances and takes a lot of photos.